MicrosoftDocs/powerapps-docs/powerapps-docs/user/relevance-search.md

 ## Filter results with facets

-On the search results page, use facets and filters. to refine and explore your search results.
+On the search results page, use facets and filters to refine and explore your search results.
 Facets are available on the **Filter** pane that you can expand or collapse.

 The **Top results** tab, shows search results across different row types such as a contact vs. a phone call.
 Thus, the **Top results** tab only shows three global facets that apply all row types.